|English: Join the movement to end child abuse: www.1stand.org (Photo credit: Wikipedia)|

 Incompetent parents raise children who because of the maltreatment they endured are angry and become dangerous to everybody around them.He notes that we all end up paying the costs for those in society who go wrong as a result of poor parenting practices and suggests that this is part of what gives us the right to speak out "especially against willful ignorance."

 I tend to feel the same way when it comes to some aspects of religion.
-For example, teaching children to hate atheists and homosexuals because of assorted passages in their "holy" book causes pain and conflict.
+For example, teaching children to hate atheists and homosexuals because of assorted passages in their "holy" book causes real pain and conflict.

-Trying to protect the feelings of such people, who will not listen to reason, commands far less importance that trying to prevent very real harm to thousands of children.On some issues of vital importance, I believe we in the reality-based community may incur an obligation to speak out.
+Trying to protect the feelings of such people, who will not listen to reason, commands far less importance that trying to prevent very real harm to thousands of children.On some issues of vital importance, I believe we in the reality-based community may even incur an obligation to speak out.
 Take the prevention of HIV/AIDS as an example.
-If I were to run across someone providing erroneous instruction to children, I believe I would incur a duty to at least attempt to correct the misinformation.
+If I were to run across someone providing erroneous instruction to children, I believe I might incur a duty to at least attempt to correct the misinformation.
 Increasingly, I feel this way about atheist-bashing too.

 Subscribe to Atheist Revolution